SoftwareBrothers/adminjs-design-system/README.md

 ## Changing theme

-Design System provides you with the default `theme`.
+Design System provides you with the default [theme](https://adminbro.com/Theme.html).
 It contains all the parameters like paddings, colors, font sizes etc. For the list of all available parameters take a look at the [Theme spec](https://adminbro.com/Theme.html).

 But nothing stands in a way for you to change the default theme.
-In order to do that you can use bundled `combineStyles` method:
+In order to do that you can use `combineStyles` method:

 ```
+import { combineStyles } from '@admin-bro/design-system`

 const myTheme = combineStyles({
   colors: {
     primary100: '#000'